 Butterfly Pea Tea Is the Secret Behind Magical Colorful-Changing Drinks

 With a name as delicate as its flavor, butterfly pea tea has taken the world by storm.
 The unique color-morphing beverage—which can transform from deep indigo to sky blue, depending on how long (and how much) tea you steep—is found at Starbucks’ franchises in Southeast Asia, in boba milk teas, shaken up in various colorful cocktails, and used as a natural food dye for savory dishes and sweets alike.
 But what exactly is this vibrantly blue and purple tea and why is it everywhere?

-The answer lies within the flower clitoria ternatea which is more commonly known as the butterfly pea flower, Asian pigeonwings, or dok anchan in Thailand where it natively grows.
-Thais believe that the humble dok anchan has a multitude of healing powers, including improvement of eyesight, hair growth, and the ability to strengthen the immune system.
+The answer lies within the flower clitoria ternatea, which is more commonly known as the butterfly pea flower, Asian pigeon wings, or dok anchan in Thailand where it natively grows.
+Thais believe that dok anchan has a multitude of healing powers, including improvement of eyesight, hair growth, and the ability to strengthen the immune system.
 Some of these widely held beliefs are backed by science; one study suggests that butterfly pea flowers has antiasthmatic qualities.
 Another finds that the flower is full of helpful antioxidants and can decrease oxidative stress.
 But beyond coloring hair and finding its place in the world of natural medicine, butterfly pea tea has also seeped its way into the food and drink world.

 Currently, Reyes uses the ingredient in three of his menu items, with the most popular being the Liquid Dream: a butterfly pea tea-based drink mixed with rose extract and topped with pink cheesecake foam.